-Program is intended to provide a variety of training to workers with some safety responsibility.
-Training should emphasize hazard identification, avoidance, control and prevention, not OSHA standards.
-Instructional time must be a minimum of 30 hours.
-The topic requirements are as follows:
+The program is designed to provide a variety of training for workers with safety responsibilities.
+Training should focus on hazard identification, avoidance, control, and prevention rather than OSHA standards.
+A minimum of 30 hours of class time is required.
+Theme requirements are:

 1. Mandatory – 12 hours.

-(1) OSHA has required training content for this module
+(1) OSHA mandates course content for this module

-Log of Work-Related Injuries and Illnesses (OSHA Form 300).
+Work-Related Injury and Illness Records (OSHA Form 300).

-b) Managing Safety and Health – 2 hours.
-May include Injury and Illness Prevention Programs, job site inspections, accident prevention programs, management commitment and employee involvement, worksite analysis, hazard prevention and control, accident investigations, how to conduct safety meetings, and supervisory communication.
+(3) Materials include teacher guides, student handouts, and hands-on activities. b) Health and Safety Management – 2 hours.
+Injury and illness prevention programs, site inspections, accident prevention programs, management and employee involvement, site analysis, hazard prevention and control, incident investigations, safety briefings, and communication with supervisors. may be included.

-c) Walking and Working Surfaces, including fall protection – 1 hour.
+c) Walkways and work surfaces, including fall arrest – 1 hour.

 2. Elective – 10 hours.

-Must present at least 10 hours of training on the following topics.
-At least five (5) of the following topics must be presented.
-The minimum length of any topic is one-half hour.
+You should have at least 10 hours of training on the following topics: At least five of the following topics should be presented.
+The minimum topic length is 30 minutes.